Quantum Communication Complexity of Regularized Linear Regression Protocols: Introduction

+Quantum algorithms for ridge regression for a single quantum computer have been proposed in \cite{CMP}.
+I also note that there exists research on quantum federated learning (QFL) for linear regression \cite{YGL}.
+While QFL also addresses distributed settings, it focuses on preventing data leakage and uses gradient descent methods to approximate the solution vector $\mathbf{x}_\mathrm{opt}$, resulting in a communication complexity that is polynomial in the dimension $n$.
+In contrast, my protocol aims to generate the quantum state $\ket{\mathbf{x}_\mathrm{opt}}$ with an exponentially improved communication complexity that is polylogarithmic in $n$.

 This paper is organized as follows: \cref{section:preliminaries} provides an overview of the necessary prerequisites and foundational tools, including block encoding, quantum signal processing, and variable-time amplitude amplification.
-Based on these foundations, \cref{section:quantum_protocol} details our quantum protocol for the ordinary distributed linear regression problem of \cref{setting:ls} and analyzes its quantum communication complexity. \cref{section:l_2-regularization} extends this work by presenting our quantum protocol for the $\ell_2$-regularized linear regression problem in \cref{setting:l2reg}, and similarly derives its quantum communication complexity. \cref{section:future_work} discusses potential avenues for future research. \hyperref[section:appendix]{Appendix} analyzes the quantum communication complexity of executing the Gapped Phase Estimation (GPE) protocol in \cite{MS} and provides a brief proof for the quantum communication complexity of \cite{MS}'s protocol as presented in \cref{table:qc_ls}.
+Based on these foundations, \cref{section:quantum_protocol} details my quantum protocol for the ordinary distributed linear regression problem of \cref{setting:ls} and analyzes its quantum communication complexity. \cref{section:l_2-regularization} extends this work by presenting my quantum protocol for the $\ell_2$-regularized linear regression problem in \cref{setting:l2reg}, and similarly derives its quantum communication complexity. \cref{section:conclusion} summarizes my contributions. \cref{section:future_work} discusses potential avenues for future research. \hyperref[section:appendix]{Appendix} analyzes the quantum communication complexity of executing the Gapped Phase Estimation (GPE) protocol in \cite{MS} and provides a brief proof for the quantum communication complexity of \cite{MS}'s protocol as presented in \cref{table:qc_ls}.